 Identifying indicators like swelling of hands, feet and face, vaginal bleeding, fever, etc. should be something that is made clear to all expecting women.

-Together, and through knowledge, we can make sure that every child and every mother get the best chance for survival.
+Together, and with thorough knowledge, we can make sure that every child and every mother get the best chance for survival.